Maikel Garcia Preview, Player Props: Royals vs. Tigers

-The Kansas City Royals, including Maikel Garcia (.297 slugging percentage in past 10 games, including no homers), battle starting pitcher Tarik Skubal and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+The Kansas City Royals, including Maikel Garcia (.297 slugging percentage in past 10 games, including zero homers), take on starting pitcher Sawyer Gipson-Long and the Detroit Tigers at Comerica Park, Thursday at 1:10 PM ET.

 Sportsbook Promo Codes